 Cocoa butter is a mild wax that works with most skin types.
 It can clog facial pores so it's most commonly used in bodycare recipes.

-12 Ways to Use Cocoa Butter
+12 Ways to Use Cocoa Butter for Skin

 The treatment can be applied once a week, and it’s particularly useful during cold winter months when your lips tend to be dry and chapped.